stepupdream/spread-sheet-converter/README.md

 - read_type : "SingleGroup" or "MultiGroup" or "Other"
 - use_blade : Please enter the name of the template file to use
 - output_directory_path : Enter the output destination of the Yaml file
+- definition_directory_path : Specify the path of the directory where only the Yaml files you actually use are stored
 - separation_key : Enter the column name that separates the parent group and the child group
 - attribute_group_column_name : Enter the column name that separates the parent group and the child group